-Straight-acting jacks; 625S single step leveling system.
+Straight-acting jacks.
 Make sure the ignition is in the "ACC" position and the park brake is set.
 Push and release the front UP ARROW at 5 second intervals until both front jacks reach the ground and lift the vehicle 1 or 2 inches.
 When the jacks have extended approximately 1 inch, the front red warning lights on the touch panel should be on.
-The master warning light should be on.
 Push and hold the front DOWN ARROW until both front jacks have fully retracted.
 The touch panel warning lights should go out.
 The master warning light should be out.
 Check the reservoir fluid level and fill as necessary.
 Repeat this with the rear up arrow and check the fluid level and fill as necessary.
-Repeat the complete procedure at least once more.
-Now extend the front jacks then with the front jacks extended, extend the rear jacks.
+Repeat the stended, extend the rear jacks.
 Push the "Store" button and check that all the jacks will fully retract.
 Check and fill the reservoir as necessary.
 The system should now be ready to make adjustments and test the automatic function of the system.